businessabstraction/dacemo/README.md

 * Client is a consultant for multiple unrelated projects - time between communications can be longer than anticipated.
 * Mitigation strategies are still being researched by the team.
 * The demand is not clearly defined (Severity: 2).
-* The demand may change during development (Severity: 3).
+* The client's demand may change during development (Severity: 3).
 * The data is dirty (Severity: 2).

 Over budget (Severity: 4).
 For example, some business software is expensive and there is no educational license.